syncfusion-content/wpf-docs/wpf/SfChart/Migrating-from-Chart-to-SfChart.md

 xmlns:syncfusion="clr-namespace:Syncfusion.UI.Xaml.Charts;assembly=Syncfusion.SfChart.WPF"

+{% endhighlight %}

 ### Initialization

 One of the biggest differences between Chart and SfChart is, Chart is constructed using one or more ChartArea.
 So, logically ChartArea is equivalent to SfChart.

-> _Note: In SfChart, you can split the area into multiple plotting areas using RowDefinitions and ColumnDefinitions API._
+Note: In SfChart, you can split the area into multiple plotting areas using RowDefinitions and ColumnDefinitions API.

 Following code example illustrates the initialization of Chart with ChartArea,

-[XAML]
+{% highlight xml %}

 <syncfusion:Chart>